danmacklin/erlang_cep/README.md

 A Feed is a stream of json encoded data (other formats are possible, but might need some more testing in this version).

 A Window is a data storage abstraction with embedded CEP rule and configuration.
-Each feed can have none or many windows that can be stoped and started independantly.
+Each feed can have none or many windows that can be stoped and started independently.

-Each Window implements a Row and Reduce Function in javascript.
+Each Window consumes Row and Reduce functions implemented in javascript.

 The Row Function is a filter.
 Only data which passes the filter makes it into the window.

-The Reduce Function aggregates the data when a CEP rule matches.

-The Reduce Function fires when a CEP rule is matched.
+The Reduce Function executes when a CEP rule is matched.

 A CEP rule is a combination of the Row Function and Window configuration.
 After the Reduce Function runs, the reduced results are published to subscribed processes.